karmihkr/Sayohat/docs/quality-attributes/quality-attribute-scenarios.md

 ## 1.2  Interoperability
 ### Meaning
 Interoperability means the ability of our application to interact and exchange data with third-party services, such as Telegram for authentication, Yandex Maps for route visualization, and payment systems.

 ### Why it is important for our project
 Our ride-sharing app depends on external APIs: for location search, user verification, and secure transactions.
 Without smooth integration, key features like login or route planning won’t work, which would make the app unusable.

 ### Quality Scenario
 **Source:** Ride-sharing mobile app integrating third-party APIs
-**Stimulus:** A user registers using a phone number and location services
-**Artifact:** Flutter frontend, Telegram API, Yandex.Maps SDK, backend APIs
+**Stimulus:** A user registers using a phone number **Artifact:** Flutter frontend, Telegram API, Yandex.Maps SDK, backend APIs
 **Environment:** Stable internet connection during user registration and ride creation
 **Response:** System successfully communicates with Telegram and Yandex.Maps to authenticate and display routes